adbergen/employee-directory/README.md

 ## Usage

-<p> This application is designed to allow a user to view, create, and track daily workouts.
-Multiple Exercises in a workout can be logged each day.
-The name, type, weight, sets, reps, distance traveled, duration of excercise, can also be logged.
+<p> This application is designed to allow an employee or manager to view an employee directory.
+When the user loads the page, a table of employees is displayed allowing the user to sort by name, phone, email, or dob.
+The user can also filter by name via the search field.

 <hr>